 “Conditions” – these conditions to be read in conjunction with the Order Confirmation(s) where applicable

-“Defect” – any defect in systems having a material effect on the Client’s use or operation of the Services or any failure by any Ancillary System to comply with any term of REPLACE PART of these Conditions
+“Defect” – any defect in systems having a material effect on the Client’s use or operation of the Services or any failure by any Ancillary System to comply with any term of these Conditions

 “Domain Services” – those domain registration and other related services (if any) provided to the Client by FirmSites pursuant to the Agreement, as described on a relevant Order Confirmation